Semantic web technologies in sensor-based personal health monitoring systems: A systematic mapping study

 \section{Introduction}

 Non-communicable diseases are on the rise globally, resulting not only in decreased quality of life but also increasing healthcare costs \cite{murphy_household_2020}.
 For this reason, there have been accelerated efforts to develop personal health monitoring systems for early detection, prediction, and prevention of diseases.
 The emerging paradigm of precision health goes beyond treating existing diseases and rather focuses on preventing disease before it strikes.
 Eschewing the one-size-fits-all approach in favour of assessing individual circumstances, precision health encourages people to actively monitor and work towards improving their health so as to lower the risk of disease \cite{gambhir_toward_2018}.
 Personal health monitoring is part of this vision, allowing people to not only increase understanding of their health but also to receive recommendations for any necessary interventions.
 Significant advances in the Internet of Things (IoT) over the last decade has led to the rapid rise of wearable sensors, which are increasingly being used for health monitoring outside traditional clinical settings.
 Wearable sensors can collect and measure physiological data such as vital signs, which can be combined with health records and questionnaires to determine lifestyle habits and medical history.
-Additionally, ambient sensors can monitor environmental factors such as air quality and weather, which have a significant impact on health.
+Beyond physiological data, ambient sensors can monitor environmental factors such as air quality and weather, which have a significant impact on health.
 Additionally, the widespread adoption of artificial intelligence (AI) in the health domain has led to personal health monitoring systems becoming increasingly AI-driven.
 Such systems use techniques such as knowledge representation and reasoning and machine learning to analyse health data and provide actionable insights.